SuperSpaceEye/markdown-to-patchouli/README.md

 ## Expectations and Behavior

-This mod expects a `README.md` file in any directories, which will be used as categories, and a root `README.md` in the `input` directory, which will be used to generate the book's landing text and title.
+This mod expects a `README.md` file in any directories which will be used as categories, and a root `README.md` in the `input` directory, which will be used to generate the book's landing text and title.